jina-ai/jina/docs/chapters/traversal/index.md

 ## Let's go deeper: Recursive Document Representation

 Till now, we've introduced `chunks` and `matches` **with a depth of 1**.
-While in a real-world scenario, things could be much more complicated than this: A `Chunk` could be further divided into small chunks, and a chunk at any level might have it's own `matches` at that level.
+While in a real-world scenario, things could be much more complicated than this.
+For instance, a `Chunk` could be further divided into small chunks, and a chunk at any level might have it's own `matches` at that level.

 ![go-deeper](https://hanxiao.io/2020/08/28/What-s-New-in-Jina-v0-5/blog-post-v050-protobuf-documents.jpg)